TshepoMK/Data-Professional-Resources/README.md

 ## 5. Cloud Providers

-When you are working on an offline study with an excel that is a few megabytes you can get away with seeking advacement computing resources, however eventually you will need to deploy your dashboard or model for the organisation to use and that is where you will need to acquire cloud computing services from one of the follwoing providers.
-Find the information you need to start under each sub folder depending on the service provider of your companies choice.
+When you are working on an offline study with an excel that is a few megabytes you can get away with seeking advacement computing resources, however eventually you will need to deploy your dashboard or model for the organisation to use and that is where you will need to acquire cloud computing services from one of the following providers.
+Find the information you need to start under each sub folder depending on the service provider of your company's choice.

 * 5.1 AWS